Resume Parsing API · Healthcare-grade

 • Per-section and overall scores on every response

-• partial: true on degraded documents — nothing fails silently
+• partial: true on degraded documents, so nothing fails silently

 • Warnings a recruiter can read, not error codes